 Meaning

-In the quote “There is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+“There is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.

 Theme